Intellegam/intellegam-web-chat/docs/workos-auth-helpers.md

 The application uses WorkOS for authentication but maintains its own user database for application-specific data.
 The auth helpers provide a clean interface for mapping between these two systems.

-## Problem Solved
+## Problem
 Previously, routes scattered database lookups throughout the codebase using `session.user.id` (WorkOS ID) directly.
-This created:

-- Code duplication
-- Performance issues (multiple DB lookups per request)
-- Maintenance burden
-- Inconsistent error handling

 ## Solution

 The auth helpers provide a cached, type-safe way to: